MFserver/Xmonad-config/README.md

     Pulseaudio
     scrot (screenshots)
-    Kate (text editor for code files and such) ttf-openlogos (To get the Arch linux symbol in Conky) nm-applet (for handling wireless connections, it's good)
+    Kate (text editor for code files and such) ttf-openlogos (to get the Arch linux symbol in Conky) nm-applet (for handling wireless connections, it's good)

 Some other applications have support in my config but are by no means required to run it.
 Like, for example, League of Legends.